institut-de-genomique/biscot/README.md

 - a XMAP file (--xmap argument) describing the alignments of contig labels on the anchor (filename usually looks like this `*.cut_CTTAAG_GCTCTTC_0kb_0labels_NGS_contigs_HYBRID_Export.xmap_sorted.xmap`)
 - the contigs FASTA file (--contigs argument) that was used for the scaffolding

-Final command line should look like this :
+A typical execution of BiSCoT should look like this :
 ```
 # Activate the virtualenv, replace BISCOT_DIR with the path to your BiSCoT installation
 source BISCOT_DIR/venv/bin/activate